 There used to be a perception that the only way to provide the “best customer service” in a contact centre was through a customer service agent.
 Not so any more.
 With the number of new channels that customers expect to be available, there are few contact centres that can resource the peaks and troughs effectively.

-The question now being asked is ‘when does waiting for an agent equal poor customer service?’
+The question now being asked is ‘how long will a customer wait to speak to someone?’
 Today’s customer believes that waiting more than 1 minute is too long.

 So, what’s the answer?

 As always, the solution is a combination of things.
 Keeping customers waiting is no longer an option when you’re focused on CX.
 But you can’t employ an army of agents to handle all the calls, many of which involved low level, routing tasks and repetitive responses.
 Automation is part of the answer, but it can’t do everything.
 The optimum arrangement is to employ the best, most experienced agents and let them take the higher value calls, those that need a human touch or where the caller may not be comfortable with technology or has a disability.
 Customers will accept automation for routine tasks, and may even prefer it if it reduces their waiting time.

 The value of automation

 Technologies exist today that can revolutionise your customer experience, letting customers choose how they engage with you, when, and on any device.
 Here’s a few ideas to consider …

 You can assign certain tasks to a Chatbot to spread the load, especially at busy times.
 The only difference is, with a Chatbot you spread tasks between human agents ... and automated bots.
 Give the Chatbot the basic, repetitive tasks for which you can provide all the answers via a Knowledge Base.
 Chatbots are ideal for this: they will never get tired of giving out the same answer and they’ll certainly be consistent.